Pacific Youth & Sport Conference

 75 per cent of all deaths in the pacific are due to Non-Communicable Disease (NCD) such as overweight/obese children, diabetes or cardiovascular diseases, as well as other critical health issues (alcohol / drug misuse, suicide, poor sexual and reproductive health).
 Sport can be used to respond to these issues by enhancing public health through physical activity, improving mental health, and preventing sexual disease, thus contributing to the wellbeing of individuals

 Not all young people between the ages of 15 to 19 years old are in school, and many struggle with basic literacy and numeracy skills.
 Physical activities are important to the development of young people in education, life skills and active citizenship.
 Sport can be used to promote school attendance and improving learning performance and developing skills through play and team-work can empower young people and help them engage in their communities.

 With around 2 million youth in the Pacific, this young population is lacking the opportunity to engage in their community, especially if they have a disability or are young women.
 Sport can be used to fight against domestic violence, anti-social behaviour and can promote cultural inclusion.
 Physical activities should not exclude people with cultural differences, ethnic background, gender or disabilities.
 It is a great equaliser and should instead include everyone and promote harmony in diversity.

-The conference will be concluded with the Ministers of Youth & Sports meeting at the SPC headquarters.
-The ministers will consider the recommendations and proposals made by the PYASC participants and will explore Sport for Development opportunities to be included in their respective youth policies.
+The conference was concluded with the Ministers of Youth & Sports meeting at the SPC headquarters.
+The ministers have considered the recommendations and proposals made by the PYASC participants and have explored Sport for Development opportunities to be included in their respective youth policies.